catlaughing/catlaughing.github.io/_posts/2020-06-01-Malaria Detection.md

 It's a good practice for building a deep learning model is to first search a paper that try to solve similar problem and apply their architecture to your own problem.

-So, I will use the architecture from this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5907772/) where they use CNN to detect malaria, you can click on the link if you want to read more about it, below are the architectur.
+So, I will use the architecture from this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5907772/) where they use CNN to detect malaria, you can click on the link if you want to read more about it, below are the architecture.

 #### The Architectue
 ![alt text](https://drive.google.com/uc?export=view&id=1kgOOsnKHELAdCEKSvXZCNwWQPo7mCKZ4)